Max-Homishchak/MTRPS_labs/README.md

 ## Prerequisites
 - **Java:** Ensure you have Java installed on your system.
 If not, you can download and install Java from [Java's official website](https://www.java.com/download/).
+- **Maven:** Ensure you have Maven installed on your system.
+If not, you can download and install it from [Maven Apache Project](https://maven.apache.org/download.cgi).

 ## Installation
 1. Clone the repository from GitHub: